antwirobert/agent-meet-ai/README.md

 </p>

-# 🚀 AgentMeet AI
+# 🚀 AgentMeet AI — Production-Ready SaaS for Real-Time AI Meetings
 ### Real-Time Video Meetings Powered by Autonomous AI Agents

+AgentMeet AI is a **full SaaS application** that delivers real-time video meetings with autonomous AI agents — complete with authentication, billing, subscriptions, and a fully automated post-meeting pipeline.

-AgentMeet AI is a next-generation video calling platform where every meeting includes a **real-time AI agent** trained for a specific role.
-These aren’t summaries or offline scripts — each session is a **live call** with an AI that listens, responds, and participates just like a human.
+Every meeting includes a live AI agent trained for a specific role.
+These aren’t summaries or offline scripts — each session is a true real-time call with an AI that listens, responds, and participates like a human.

-Whether you need a **language tutor**, **interview coach**, **sales assistant**, or a completely custom persona, AgentMeet AI gives you a powerful assistant directly inside your meeting.
+Whether you need a **language tutor**, **interview coach**, **sales assistant**, or a custom persona, AgentMeet AI gives you a fully interactive AI assistant directly inside your meeting.

 ---